Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K: Device Concept and Two-Qubit Layout

 At $1$--$4~\mathrm{K}$, the thermal energy $k_{\mathrm{B}}T$ corresponds to frequencies of approximately $20$--$80~\mathrm{GHz}$, so thermal polarization from Zeeman splitting alone is generally weak unless $\Delta_Z/h \gg k_{\mathrm{B}}T/h$.
 In practice, initialization at these temperatures is achieved via energy-selective loading/unloading and/or measurement-based protocols, while the Zeeman splitting is chosen primarily to set the qubit frequency and enable spin-selective readout. ~\cite{petit2020universal,yang2020operation} At these temperatures, high-fidelity single-shot readout enables measurement-based initialization protocols that circumvent the need for strong thermal polarization.
 For $g_{\mathrm{eff}}\sim 2$--$4$, fields $B\sim 0.07$--$0.29~\mathrm{T}$ place $\Delta_Z/h$ in the $4$--$8~\mathrm{GHz}$ band, compatible with PnC defect modes.

 Simultaneously, the PnC bandgap must suppress decay into propagating thermal phonons.
-By placing the qubit transition frequency inside a well-defined acoustic bandgap and coupling it selectively to a high-$Q$ defect mode, decay into the continuum is strongly reduced while retaining a controllable interaction channel. ~\cite{mei2025qst,chu2017quantumacoustics} These combined constraints define an operating window in which Zeeman energies, phononic bandgaps, defect-mode frequencies, and the cooling power and wiring constraints of a $1$–$4~\mathrm{K}$ cryostat are mutually compatible.
-The two-qubit layout developed here therefore represents a self-consistent, fabrication-ready device concept that can be realized using existing Ge growth and nanofabrication capabilities.
+By placing the qubit transition frequency inside a well-defined acoustic bandgap and coupling it selectively to a high-$Q$ defect mode, decay into the continuum is strongly reduced while retaining a controllable interaction channel. ~\cite{mei2025qst,chu2017quantumacoustics} These combined constraints define an operating window in which Zeeman energies, phononic bandgaps, defect-mode frequencies, and the cooling power and wiring constraints of a $1$--$4~\mathrm{K}$ cryostat are mutually compatible.
+The two-qubit layout developed here therefore represents a self-consistent, fabrication-oriented device concept that can be tested using existing Ge growth and nanofabrication capabilities, while leaving the quantitative validation of coupling, relaxation, and readout performance to the experimental program of Sec.~\ref{sec:benchmarks}.